krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 To achieve even distribution, we can initially set a rough dividing line, roughly dividing the data into 3 buckets. **After the distribution is complete, the buckets with more products can be further divided into 3 buckets, until the number of elements in all buckets is roughly equal**.

-As shown in the Figure 11-14 , this method essentially creates a recursive tree, aiming to make the leaf node values as even as possible.
+As shown in Figure 11-14, this method essentially creates a recursive tree, aiming to make the leaf node values as even as possible.
 Of course, you don't have to divide the data into 3 buckets each round; the specific division method can be flexibly chosen based on data characteristics.

 ![Recursive division of buckets](bucket_sort.assets/scatter_in_buckets_recursively.png){ class="animation-figure" }